 The transition probability per unit of time can be derived by applying first-order time-dependent perturbation theory and results in the sum of the capture probability of each subshell:

-with $G_{\beta}$ the Fermi coupling constant and $q_{n\kappa}$ the neutrino momentum.
-We do not consider in the present work any electron capture decay for which the available energy would be sufficient for a competition with a $\beta^{+}$ transition.
+with $G_{\beta}$ being the Fermi coupling constant and $q_{n\kappa}$ the neutrino momentum.
+In the present work, we do not consider any electron-capture decay for which the available energy would be sufficient for a competition with a $\beta^{+}$ transition.

 The quantity $C_{n\kappa}$ couples the lepton and nucleon wave functions.
 For allowed and forbidden unique transitions, the nuclear dependency acts as a constant factor.
 Therefore, determining ratios of relative capture probabilities prevents from introducing any nuclear structure.
 In such cases,